Buya96/sweat-strong-semantic/README.md

 **Crafted with love and attention by Ayub Saqib**
 *Student Developer @ Code Institute*
 *For any questions or feedback, please open an issue or contact me directly!*

+## Reflection

+Working on the Sweat Strong Gym website has been a rewarding and eye-opening experience.
+At first, I was a bit overwhelmed by the amount of planning and detail that goes into building a professional, mobile-first site from scratch.
+Getting the folder structure and asset management right took longer than expected, but it really helped me understand the importance of organization in web projects.

+One of the biggest challenges was making sure the site looked great and worked smoothly on both desktop and mobile devices.
+I spent a lot of time testing different layouts and tweaking the CSS to get the gallery and navigation working responsively.
+Integrating accessibility features like `aria-labels` and ensuring all images had descriptive `alt` text made me much more aware of inclusive design.

+I also learned a lot about using external libraries like Bootstrap and Font Awesome, and how to blend them with custom CSS for a unique look.
+Setting up deployment with GitHub Pages was new to me, but now I feel confident about putting a project live for others to see.

+If I were to do this project again, I’d start the wireframing and content planning even earlier, and maybe try out a CSS preprocessor for better style management.
+Overall, I’m proud of what I’ve built and grateful for the feedback and support from my mentor, friends, and the Code Institute community.

 ## Acknowledgements
 Special thanks to: